Construction19 Best Construction Management Software in Australia (2026)

 construction erp

 Oracle Fusion Cloud Construction and Engineering pairs a robust cloud ERP with the industry-standard scheduling power of Primavera P6.
-This combination makes it the preferred choice for engineering-heavy firms and asset owners who need rigorous schedule and cost integration.
+This combination makes it the preferred choice for engineering-heavy firms and asset owners who need rigorous integration of schedules and costs.

 The platform focuses heavily on “Smart Construction,” utilizing IoT and data intelligence to predict project outcomes.
 It is widely used in Australian mining, energy, and infrastructure sectors.